Alaska GOP censures Murkowski, says it will recruit primary challenger

 On Tuesday, in the wake of Saturday's move by the Alaska GOP to censure Murkowski and recruit a primary challenger against the longtime senator, an RNC official reiterated that the party committee remains neutral in Republican primaries.

-NRSC chair Sen. Rick Scott of Florida has repeatedly said the Senate Republican reelection committee will support incumbent senators running for reelection in next year’s midterms, when the GOP needs a net gain of just one seat to win back the majority in the chamber it lost in the 2020 election cycle.
+NRSC chair Sen. Rick Scott of Florida has repeatedly said the Senate Republican reelection committee, as required by bylaws, will support incumbent senators running for reelection in next year’s midterms, when the GOP needs a net gain of just one seat to win back the majority in the chamber it lost in the 2020 election cycle.

 "I'm clearly going to support our incumbents," Scott told Fox News earlier this year.